Love, Actually! The Feedback Your Child Needs Most

 - We must build communities in which we can safely tell our stories and hear others’ stories.
 This is where pride comes from, and pride is the only antidote to shame.

 WILLIAM W. DODSON, M.D., LF-APA, is a board-certified adult psychiatrist who has specialized in adults with ADHD for the last 25 years.
 Dr. Dodson has been on the faculties of Georgetown University and the University of Colorado Health Sciences Center.
 He has a private practice in Greenwood Village, Colorado.
-He is also a member of ADDitude’s ADHD Specialist Panel.
+He is also a member of ADDitude’s ADHD Medical Review Panel.